Port Gibson in Claiborne County, Mississippi — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.

 Location.
 31° 57.547′ N, 90° 59.073′ W. Marker is in Port Gibson, Mississippi, in Claiborne County.
-Marker is on Carrol Street east of Main Street, on the right when traveling east.
+It is on Carrol Street east of Main Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 212 Carrol Street, Port Gibson MS 39150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battle of Port Gibson (within shouting distance of this marker); Port Gibson Bank (about 400 feet away, measured in a direct line); The Bernheimer Complex (about 400 feet away); O'Hara Cottage (about 400 feet away); Judge Maury House (about 500 feet away); Bruinsburg (about 600 feet away); Temple Gemiluth Chassed (about 600 feet away); St. James Episcopal Church (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Battle of Port Gibson (within shouting distance of this marker); Port Gibson Bank (about 400 feet away, measured in a direct line); The Bernheimer Complex (about 400 feet away); O'Hara Cottage (about 400 feet away); Judge Maury House (about 500 feet away); Bruinsburg (about 600 feet away); Temple Gemiluth Chassed (about 600 feet away); St. James Episcopal Church (about 600 feet away).
 Touch for a list and map of all markers in Port Gibson.

 Credits.
-This page was last revised on September 10, 2019.
+This page was last revised on December 30, 2025.
 It was originally submitted on September 10, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 105 times since then and 3 times this year.
+This page has been viewed 284 times since then and 29 times this year.
 Photos: 1, 2. submitted on September 10, 2019.